Aliases for NR1D2 Gene

 GeneCards Summary for NR1D2 Gene

-NR1D2 (Nuclear Receptor Subfamily 1, Group D, Member 2) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Gene Expression.
-GO annotations related to this gene include sequence-specific DNA binding and ligand-activated sequence-specific DNA binding RNA polymerase II transcription factor activity.
-An important paralog of this gene is NR1I2.
+NR1D2 (Nuclear Receptor Subfamily 1 Group D Member 2) is a Protein Coding gene.
+Diseases associated with NR1D2 include Atrioventricular Septal Defect and Advanced Sleep Phase Syndrome.
+Among its related pathways are Diurnally Regulated Genes with Circadian Orthologs and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and steroid hormone receptor activity.
+An important paralog of this gene is NR1D1.

 Transcriptional repressor which coordinates circadian rhythm and metabolic pathways in a heme-dependent manner.
 Integral component of the complex transcription machinery that governs circadian rhythmicity and forms a critical negative limb of the circadian clock by directly repressing the expression of core clock components ARNTL/BMAL1 and CLOCK.
 Also regulates genes involved in metabolic functions, including lipid metabolism and the inflammatory response.
 Acts as a receptor for heme which stimulates its interaction with the NCOR1/HDAC3 corepressor complex, enhancing transcriptional repression.
 Recognizes two classes of DNA response elements within the promoter of its target genes and can bind to DNA as either monomers or homodimers, depending on the nature of the response element.
-Binds as a monomer to a response element composed of the consensus half-site motif 5-[A/G]GGTCA-3 preceded by an A/T-rich 5 sequence (RevRE), or as a homodimer to a direct repeat of the core motif spaced by two nuclegotides (RevDR-2).
+Binds as a monomer to a response element composed of the consensus half-site motif 5'-[A/G]GGTCA-3' preceded by an A/T-rich 5' sequence (RevRE), or as a homodimer to a direct repeat of the core motif spaced by two nuclegotides (RevDR-2).
 Acts as a potent competitive repressor of ROR alpha (RORA) function and also negatively regulates the expression of NR1D1.
 Regulates lipid and energy homeostasis in the skeletal muscle via repression of genes involved in lipid metabolism and myogenesis including: CD36, FABP3, FABP4, UCP3, SCD1 and MSTN.
 Regulates hepatic lipid metabolism via the repression of APOC3.
 Represses gene expression at a distance in macrophages by inhibiting the transcription of enhancer-derived RNAs (eRNAs).
 In addition to its activity as a repressor, can also act as a transcriptional activator.
-Acts as a transcriptional activator of the sterol regulatory element-binding protein 1 (SREBF1) and the inflammatory mediator interleukin-6 (IL6) in the skeletal muscle.
+Acts as a transcriptional activator of the sterol regulatory element-binding protein 1 (SREBF1) and the inflammatory mediator interleukin-6 (IL6) in the skeletal muscle (By similarity).
+Plays a role in the regulation of circadian sleep/wake cycle; essential for maintaining wakefulness during the dark phase or active period (By similarity).
+Key regulator of skeletal muscle mitochondrial function; negatively regulates the skeletal muscle expression of core clock genes and genes involved in mitochondrial biogenesis, fatty acid beta-oxidation and lipid metabolism (By similarity).
+May play a role in the circadian control of neutrophilic inflammation in the lung (By similarity).